 Young Enterprise Scotland, a charity working with young people has developed a programme in Glasgow primary schools, challenging pupils to develop circular ideas and products.

 Having identified additional sectors ready to benefit from circular economy opportunities, Glasgow Chamber of Commerce hosted a second summit in 2018, tailored to the construction and finance sectors.
-By March 2019, a white paper will be published sharing the findings of this ongoing sector engagement.

 Building on the experience in Glasgow, Zero Waste Scotland developed the Circular Cities and Regions - Scotland initiative, working with chambers of commerce and city councils in Edinburgh, Aberdeen, Dundee and Perth.
 Initial scoping reports have been developed with each city, establishing their priority sectors and key opportunities.
 The respective city chambers of commerce also work with Zero Waste Scotland to raise awareness, provide occasions to convene and partner, and signpost organisations to further financial or advisory support.